 During a period of high temperatures, air with very high RH is very uncomfortable as the saturated air affects our body's cooling mechanism.
 The air cannot easily contain anymore water as a vapour and so cannot effectively evaporate the sweat from our skin.

 In low temperatures, air with very high RH can make us feel cooler.
 This is because there is more water vapour close to our skin and since water is a much better conductor than dry air, the cold temperature of the air is conducted to our skin, making us feel cooler.

-Both the specific humidity and the mixing ratio are highest around the equator at around 20 g kg-1, where the air is warm and can hold more water vapour, and lowest (near zero) in the cold polar regions and high in the atmosphere.
+Both the specific humidity and the mixing ratio are highest around the equator at around 20 g kg-1, where the air is warm and can contain more water vapour, and lowest (near zero) in the cold polar regions and high in the atmosphere.

 'Dew point temperature' and 'wet bulb temperature' are also measures of humidity.
 These are both measures of how close the air is to being saturated.
 If they are equal to the actual air temperature then the air is saturated and RH is 100 %.

 The wet bulb temperature is the traditional way of measuring humidity.
 It is measured by allowing the air to cool a thermometer exposed to water by evaporation.